×

 Operator Lifecycle Manager (OLM) v1 does not include Red Hat-provided Operator catalogs by default.
 If you want to add a Red Hat-provided catalog to your cluster, create a custom resource (CR) for the catalog and apply it to the cluster.
 The following custom resource (CR) examples show how to create a catalog resources for OLM v1.

-If you want to use a catalog that is hosted on a secure registry, such as Red Hat-provided Operator catalogs from registry.redhat.io, you must have a pull secret scoped to the openshift-catalogd namespace.
-For more information, see "Creating a pull secret for catalogs hosted on a secure registry".
+• If you want to use a catalog that is hosted on a private registry, such as Red Hat-provided Operator catalogs from registry.redhat.io, you must have a pull secret scoped to the openshift-catalogd namespace.

 Example Red Hat Operators catalog